 This exceptional wine is named for Border’s remarkable achievement of scoring a maiden Test century in 1979 against Pakistan at the MCG, validating the selectors choice for his place in the Australian team.
 The wine features a unique blend of some of Sanguine Estate’s best barrels of the season, expertly crafted to produce a full-bodied and rich flavor that reflects Border’s bold and uncompromising approach to the game.

-With only a limited number of bottles produced and hand numbered, this will be a rare and highly coveted addition to your personal cellar.
+With only a limited number of bottles produced, hand numbered and presented in a gold embossed black gift box, this wine will be a rare and highly coveted addition to any collection.
 From the QR code located on the back label you can enjoy a video of Allan describing his “maiden tonne” both in terms of his illustrious cricketing career and his new wine venture.